AstarNetwork/astar-docs/docs/user-guides/restore-ecdsa.md

 # How to restore ECDSA wallet on Polkadot.js

 During Lockdrop 1 & 2, some of you might have claimed PLM tokens to the default wallet.
-If you are one of them and have lost access to your Polkadot.js wallet, this tutorial will guide on how to restore that wallet.
+If you are one of them and have lost access to your Polkadot.js wallet, this tutorial will guide you on how to restore that wallet.

 <br />